Folakemi-Fareedah-Fashola/comp2850-hci-starter/wk09/lab-wk9/templates/pilot-notes-template.md

 - **Errors**: Pilot clicked wrong button (delete on accident)
 - **Confidence**: 5
 - **Observations**:
+  - "Oh i accidentally hit the delete instead of edit, they look very similar"
-  - Pilot was able to smoothly navigate to edit, so apart from clicking on the wrong button everyhting else went very smoothly
+  - Pilot was able to smoothly navigate to edit, so apart from clicking on the wrong button everything else went very smoothly
   - Pilot mentioned that it would be helpful if edit button was a different colour from delete button

 ---

 ## Task 4: Delete Task (Buy oat milk)
 - **Start**: [20:21:47]
-- **End**: [20:21:53] (timed out)
+- **End**: [20:21:53]
 - **Duration**: [6s]
 - **Outcome**: Success
 - **Errors**: None
 - **Confidence**: 5
 - **Observations**:
   - Pilot was able to quickly and easily navigate to delete button and complete the task
+  - "I can see its been deleted but there is no message"
-  - However, pilot mention that confirmation message didnt show up, however, this was because it was at the complete top of the page and pilot would have to scroll up to see it
+  - However, pilot mention that confirmation message didn't show up, however, this was because it was at the complete top of the page and pilot would have to scroll up to see it

 ---